abelal83/mwace/README.md

 3. Modify appsettings.json accordingly
 4. Run main.ps1
 5. Report should be generated under ~/report.html
-6. Email funcitonality not fully tested as no access to smpt server but uses native powershell cmdlet so should be fine
+6. Email funcitonality not fully tested as no access to smtp server but uses native powershell cmdlet so should be fine

 ## Tests

-Some basic tests created using pester tests, to run simply execute Tests.ps1 from powerhshell core.
+Some basic tests created using pester tests, to run simply run ./Tests.ps1 from powerhshell core.

-If pester is not installed you can fine it here <https://www.powershellgallery.com/packages/Pester/>
+If pester is not installed you can find it here <https://www.powershellgallery.com/packages/Pester/>

 Note that tests were created against Pester 3.4.0